benbray111/Kaggle_Rainforest_Species_Audio/README.md

 Competitors were provided with audio samples of 24 different endangered species (birds and frogs).
 The challenge was to detect the presence of any of these species within a set of 60 second audio clips.

-To do this, I converted short clips of audio into images, and then used the same sort of technology used for image recognition to compare the songs to each other.
+Simply put, the approach I took was to convert short clips of audio into images.
 When converted into images, each song becomes visually recognizable.
+I then used the same sort of technology used for image recognition to compare the songs to each other.

 More specifically...I converted the audio clips into Mel spectrograms.
 A [spectrogram](https://en.wikipedia.org/wiki/Spectrogram) is a visual representation of sound which shows the intensity of certain frequencies as they vary over time.
 A Mel spectrogram is a spectrogram that has been converted to the [Mel scale](https://en.wikipedia.org/wiki/Mel_scale).
 This scales the spectrogram so that the image provides more information about the range of frequencies that can be easily differentiated by the human ear.
 I then trained a [Convolutional Neural Net](https://en.wikipedia.org/wiki/Convolutional_neural_network) to classify the sounds.